textadventures/quest/docs/tutorial/more_things_to_do_with_objects.md

 Go to the _Inventory_ tab and tick "Object can be taken".

 Now go back to Bob.
+We need to turn on "Use/Give", so on his "Features" tab, tick the "Use/Give:..." check box.
+His _Use/Give_ tab should now appear.

-On his _Use/Give_ tab, go to the "Use (other object) on this" section and choose "Handle objects individually".
+Go to the "Use (other object) on this" section of the new "Use/Give" tab, and choose "Handle objects individually".

 ![](../images/Use2.png "Use2.png")